Amazon Black Friday deals revealed: Every Echo, Fire TV, Kindle and Amazon device deal starting Nov. 22

 Spend just $10 more for the Amazon Fire TV Stick 4K (usually $50).
 See our Amazon Fire TV Stick 4K review.

 Want to save $5?
 Get the non-4K version of the Fire TV Stick.
 (This was actually $15 during Prime Day 2019.)
-Read our review of the Fire TV Stick.
+See our review of the Fire TV Stick.

 Save $30 on the new Fire TV Cube.
 (The older model was $70 during Prime Day.)
 See details on the 2019 Amazon Fire TV Cube.